 This is a great catch-all fitness challenge that is bound to get you results, and it’s fairly easy to stick to.

-For my Sober October, I committed to 30 minutes of hard exercise (running, gym work) each day.
-I would do a David Goggins-style Nickel and Dime workout for 15 minutes, followed by gym work or a run.
+For my Sober October this year, I’ve committed to 30 minutes of hard exercise (running, gym work) each day.
+I would do a David Goggins-style Nickel and Dime workout for 15 minutes, followed by either gym work or a run.

 #2: Walk 15,000 Steps Every Day